KellerJordan/modded-nanogpt/records/track_3_optimization/results/20260501_contra_muon/README.md

 Everything else follows PR 274 NorMuon-lite with row/column variance normalization and u/w-floor postprocessing.

+Note: the archived scripts/logs print `muon_weight_decay=0.025`, but `Muon.step`
+does not use the stored `weight_decay` param-group value.
+The effective Muon weight decay for these runs is therefore zero.

 This run set uses `CONTRA_MUON=0.4`, `lr=0.0375`, `u/w-floor=0.35`, and
 terminates at 3225 steps.
 Across 16 non-cherry-picked seeds, the step 3225 mean validation loss is 3.27854062.
 Under the Track 3 README's one-sided